Blog

 What Knowledge Work Infrastructure Actually Requires

-Developers spent decades building infrastructure that matches their workflows: version control systems like Git, automated testing frameworks, continuous integration pipelines, clear code ownership models, and objective performance metrics.
+Developers spent decades building infrastructure that matches their workflows: version control systems, continuous integration pipelines, and clear code ownership models.
+These are their systems of context.

 Investors have correctly identified context as the "trillion-dollar problem" in enterprise AI.
 Current approaches fall short in predictable ways.